tschet/leeds_classification/README.md

 All credit for the system goes to the team at Leeds.
 All mistakes in this usage of the system are mine.

-I have kept changes to the classificaiton terms to a minimum.
+I have kept changes to the classification terms to a minimum.
 For organizational and development purposes, I have made duplicate classification term names unique.
 In most cases I appended the parent term name, or a portion of it to the term in order to make it unique.
 For instance, the term "Electrical" was a child term